mvolkmann/blog/src/smalltalk.md

 Smalltalk can be used to build command-line, desktop, and web applications.
-After writing and testing the code in a standard Smalltalk image, you will want to create a stripped down version of the image that only contains what is necessary for running the application.
+After writing and testing the code in a standard Smalltalk image, it is recommended to create a stripped down version of the image that only contains what is necessary for running the application.

 All developer tools can be removed.